zerotow logo

 • Stand on the beach, hold the tow rope, and gently apply throttle to feel the thrust.

-7. Direction Control Drill
+7. Direction Control Drill using the rope

 • Tug the rope to make it drift backward.